 5. Reward Transparency

-If you freak out every time you get bad news, all you’ll get is Diaper Genie feedback, where the poop is disguised in so much packaging you can’t even smell it.
+If you freak out every time you get bad news, all you’ll get is Diaper Drama feedback, where the poop is disguised in so much packaging you can’t even smell it.
 Thank people for bringing you the truth.
 Surround yourself with those who will challenge your ideas.
 Promote those willing to speak up.

 6. Encourage Field Trips